How to Make a Promotional Video for Your Company: 7 Steps

 One tip to follow when editing your shots is to ‘murder your darlings’.
 This means you need to question the worth of every shot.

 You may like a particular shot because it looks arty, but if it doesn’t add value to the footage, chances are you’ll need to edit it out to make way for more valuable content.

 The professional route

-When you first start out in making your own promotional business videos there are a number of common mistakes you will probably find yourself making.
+When you first start out making your own promotional business videos, you will probably find yourself making several common mistakes.

 These can include: